-Provides support and services to adoptive parents as well as to birth mothers during and after pregnancy.
-Full-service, nonprofit, licensed adoption agency and open adoption leader has assisted with over 3,000 adoptions since 1985.
+Provides support and services to adoptive parents and birth mothers during and after pregnancy.
+Full-service, non-profit, licensed adoption agency and open adoption leader has assisted with over 3,000 adoptions since 1985.

 Diversity sensitive, personalized brit milah ceremonies serving entire Bay Area.
 Interfaith education.
 40+ years experience.
 Questions welcome; references available.
 Also officiates at brit bat/simchat bat.

 Performs spiritual, meaningful brit milah ceremonies for all affiliations and interfaith couples.
-Board-certified pediatrician with over 20 years experience performing circumcisions with anesthesia/pain control.
+Board certified in both Pediatrics and Pediatric Hospital Medicine with over 25 years experience performing circumcisions with anesthesia/pain control.